KS9004/cat_vs_dog_detector_app/README.md

 ## 🐞 Bugs/Requests #
-If you encounter any bugs problems feel free to open an issue.
+If you encounter any bugs or problems feel free to open an issue.
 If you feel the library is missing a feature, please raise a ticket on Github and I'll look into it.
 Pull request are also welcome.